Wellingking/TensorFlow_ML/Keypoint.md

 # Convolution Neural Networks
 Total number of parameters
+Setup
+H = height, W = width, D = depth

+We have an input of shape 32x32x3 (HxWxD)
+20 filters of shape 8x8x3 (HxWxD)
+A stride of 2 for both the height and width (S)
+Zero padding of size 1 (P)
+Output Layer
+14x14x20 (HxWxD)
 Nice job! :-)
 That's right, there are 756560 total parameters.
 That's a HUGE amount!
 Here's how we calculate it: